Soundbirds/bbb/readme.md

 Browser requirements:

-The browser needs to allow the Adobe Flash player to run, Firefox makes this an easy 2 clicks with clear prompting.
+The browser needs to allow the Adobe Flash player to run, Firefox and Opera both make this an easy 2 clicks with clear prompting.

 For Chrome see: